cowbhave/CowBhave_BehaviorModel/README.md

 Models for classificaion of the feeding behavior.

 The data for the model training is available at https://zenodo.org/record/6784671 at the folder Labeled25.zip.
+This dataset was collected in a research barn (called Barn2) during a barn experiment.
+For analysis of dependance between the dataset size and the model accuracy, partial datasets were used.
+The partial datasets are created from the original dataset Barn2.

 The data for pretraning of the trasfer learning model is available at https://zenodo.org/record/4064802.